cobalthq/cobalt-product-public-docs/content/en/Integrations/webhooks.md

 - To make a webhook **inactive**, use the toggle under **Active**.
 - To **edit** a webhook, select the three-dot icon under **Actions**, and then select **Edit Webhook**.
 Update webhook parameters in the overlay that appears.
 - To **delete** a webhook, select the three-dot icon under **Actions**, and then select **Delete Webhook**.
-  - You can disable a webhook without deleting it.
+  - You can make a webhook inactive without deleting it.

 ## Troubleshooting